-By mid-September, the Air Force had air-evacuated a total of 2,602 medical patients from the Hurricane Katrina disaster area to medical facilities across the United States.
-The busiest day was September 4, when Air Force transports evacuated some 1,500 patients from the New Orleans International Airport in 24 hours.
+The Air Force air-evacuated a total of 2,602 medical patients from the Hurricane Katrina disaster area to medical facilities across the United States between the end of August and mid-September.
+The biggest day was September 4, when Air Force transports evacuated some 1,500 patients from the New Orleans International Airport in 24 hours.
 Many of the medical evacuees flew to San Antonio or Houston, Texas.
 For example, a C-5 of the 433 Airlift wing shuttled more than 1,200 patients from New Orleans to San Antonio.
 Two C-130s of the 139th Airlift Wing flew 31 children and their families from the New Orleans Children's Hospital to Mercy Children's Hospital in Kansas City.
 As early as August 30, a C-17 and a C-130 landed at Keesler to evacuate hospital patients and pregnant women to Lackland Air Force Base's Wilford Hall Medical Center in Texas.

 Not only patients, but those made homeless by Hurricane Katrina, needed airlift from the disaster area.
 The Air Force airlifted 26,943 displaced persons from New Orleans to temporary or new homes in more than 35 states across the country.
 In 55 hours, 89 aircraft moved almost 10,000 refugees from New Orleans to Kelly Field, San Antonio, Texas, where Lackland Air Force Base personnel had set up temporary shelters.
-C-17s that had delivered emergency personnel and equipment to New Orleans, instead of returning to their home bases empty, carried refugees from New Orleans to Dobbins AFB, Georgia, as well as San Antonio, Texas.
-Other C-17s of the 97th Air Mobility Wing, after having delivered generators to Keesler, airlifted 437 USAF technical students from Biloxi, Mississippi, to Sheppard AFB, Texas.
-A total of 1,100 USAF technical students were moved from Keesler to other Air Education and Training Command facilities. $^{12}$
+C-17s that had delivered emergency personnel and equipment to New Orleans, instead of returning to their home bases empty, carried refugees from New Orleans to Dobbins Air Force Base, Georgia, as well as San Antonio, Texas.
+Other C-17s of the 97th Air Mobility Wing, after having delivered generators to Keesler, airlifted 437 USAF technical students from Biloxi, Mississippi, to Sheppard Air Force Base, Texas.
+A total of 1,100 USAF technical students were moved from Keesler to other Air Education and Training Command facilities.